Updated: Apr 17, 2022

-Self sabotage - what is it?
-Self sabotage is when we say we want something then we make sure it doesn't happen.
-It is the thing we do that holds us back and keeps us from being our best self.
+Self-sabotage - what is it?
+Self-sabotage is when we say we want something then we make sure it doesn't happen.
+It is the thing we do that holds us back and keeps us from being our best selves.

 The reason I bring it up is in work situations it can be a distraction in moderate doses but if it is overplayed, it can derail your career plans if you are not mindful of it.
-Self sabotage happens when we get in our own way.
-There are some of us who self sabotage repeatedly with behavior that overindulge in eating, drinking, spending, shopping, being too humble or procrastinating.
+Self-sabotage happens when we get in our own way.
+There are some of us who self sabotage repeatedly with behaviors that overindulge in eating, drinking, spending, shopping, being too humble, or procrastinating.
 We do it in a misguided attempt to resolve our own negative feelings.

-- Procrastination is another common form of self sabotage.
+Procrastination is another common form of self-sabotage.
 Procrastination is the space between your intention and your action.
 You may want something but fail to take action to make it happen.
-You procrastinate by being distracted, being indecisive or making excuses when the delay can be harmful.
+You procrastinate by being distracted, indecisive, or making excuses when the delay can be harmful.
 There are many reasons you procrastinate, generally to delay making a decision.

-- Appearing humble by apologizing or worse talking negatively about yourself in hopes that others will speak up on your behalf.
-Self sabotage can be in the form of negative self talk or speaking to others putting yourself down.
-Behaviors include customarily putting yourself down, apologizing or undervaluing your skills when none of these behaviors are necessary.
-Whether you participate in negative self talk or put yourself down and identify that as being humble, both have harmful affects.
+Appearing humble by apologizing or worse talking negatively about yourself in hopes that others will speak up on your behalf.
+Self-sabotage can be in the form of negative self-talk or speaking to others and putting yourself down.
+Behaviors include customarily putting yourself down, apologizing, or undervaluing your skills when none of these behaviors are necessary.
+Whether you participate in negative self-talk or put yourself down and identify that as being humble, both have harmful effects.

-Have awareness of self judgment.
+Have awareness of self-judgment.
 It is a major form of self-sabotage.
-Learn to temper your voice of self critism.
-It is important to assess how your presentation, meeting or networking went.
+Learn to temper your voice of self-criticism.
+It is important to assess how your presentation, meeting, or networking went.
 It is healthy to do that and to ask others their thoughts.
 Learn to have a balance and identify three positive actions for two negative actions.

-Understand that mistakes and failures do not define you but give you information you can use for the next time you prepare for your work.
-Instead of avoiding getting started, adopt a do it now attitude and break tasks into small chunks.
+Understand that mistakes and failures do not define you but give you information you can use the next time you prepare for your work.
+Instead of avoiding getting started, adopt a do-it-now attitude and break tasks into small chunks.
 Begin seeing failure as a setback, it is not permanent unless you quit trying.
 Sooner and in smaller doses you will accomplish your goals.

 Find ways to assess your feelings and be honest with yourself.
-It is important to acknowledge and embrace feeling that may be painful.
-Acknowledgement is the first step to healing.
+It is important to acknowledge and embrace feelings that may be painful.
+Acknowledgment is the first step to healing.
 Concealing those feelings and avoiding them, will not help you.
 You develop more resilience when you can discuss the situation and not be afraid of being honest with yourself.

-Decide that you want to develop strength and resilience rather than self sabotage.
-When you feel a self sabotaging behavior about to occur, take time to assess the Pros and Cons of doing and not doing the self sabotage behavior.
+Decide that you want to develop strength and resilience rather than self-sabotage.
+When you feel a self-sabotaging behavior is about to occur, take time to assess the Pros and Cons of doing and not doing the self-sabotaging behavior.
 Create a Self Sabotage grid similar to the one below to fill in the benefits or Pros or the negatives or Cons as you can.
-Assess what triggers cause you to self sabotage.
-Look at the situations, emotions, thoughts, people, feelings that occur.
+Assess what triggers cause you to self-sabotage.
+Look at the situations, emotions, thoughts, people, and feelings that occur.
 Take your time creating the list, review it after a day and add more items to it.
-This will help to guide your decision to continue the self sabotage or to change direction for the long term payoff.
+This will help to guide your decision to continue the self-sabotage or to change direction for the long-term payoff.
 For example, you have to create a presentation and deliver it in a week.
 What are the pros and cons long term of doing it?

 Pros and Cons of Self Sabotaging Behavior

-The more your recognize self sabotage, understand how it is holding you back, the more you can overcome it.
-Reducing the frequency of self sabotaging behavior is the best way to get you where you want to go.
+The more you recognize self-sabotage, and understand how it is holding you back, the more you can overcome it.
+Reducing the frequency of self-sabotaging behavior is the best way to get you where you want to go.